 After lunch in a small nearby village together with a rural farming household, we will walk along a footpath flanked by an endless view of ripening paddy fields to the Temple of Fertility – ChimiLhakhang.
 This temple, built in the 15th century to honour the “Divine Madman”, a saint iconoclast who is also associated with phallus worship, attracts barren couples from all over to receive fertility blessings from an anointed phallus.
 Than drive further to Punakha and stop at the views point the confluence of Male (Pho chu) and female (Mo chu) rivers and visit the PunakhaDzong, later visit the SangchenLhendrup Nunnery monastery.

 Morning drive an half hour and hike to Khamsumyuley Temple, this hike will be very interesting that you can see the spectacular view of mountains, Mo chu river and rice paddy field and Punakha valley.
 About one an half hour.
 After hike drive 4hours which is125km to Paro and lunch on the way at local restaurant.
 Afternoon visit the 7th century Kyichu Temple, believed to have been built on a place that resembled a knee of a giant ogress.
 You can play the traditional sport he archery for an hour on the archer ground.
 Evening visit local farmhouse and enjoy the local dinner with family.
 Overnight at the hotel

-Highlights: Hike to the Tiger’s Lair, the most famous Buddhist monastery in the Himalayas, built on a sheer rock face.
+Highlights: Hike to the Tiger’s Nest, the most famous Buddhist monastery in the Himalayas, built on a sheer rock face.

 After breakfast, drive for half an hour and start hiking up to the temple that is renowned in the Himalayan Buddhist world as one of the most popular sites of pilgrimage.
 The five-hour round trip follows an ancient but oft-trodden footpath flanked by water-driven prayer wheels.